ConceptPrism: Concept Disentanglement in Personalized Diffusion Models via Residual Token Optimization: Ablation Studies

 We investigate the impact of each component introduced in the token optimization process on concept disentanglement.
 Table~\ref{tab:ablation} and Figure~\ref{fig:ablation_main} shows the results of the ablation experiment conducted under the same settings as the main experiments. \textbf{(a)} Optimizing the target token alone inevitably leads to concept entanglement. \textbf{(b)} When a residual token is added and optimized with $\mathcal{L}_{rec}$, the residual concept is effectively separated, leading to a significant improvement in text alignment.
 However, the target token fails to fully capture the common features across the given image set. \textbf{(c)} Adding $\mathcal{L}_{excl}$ effectively guides the residual token to discard these common features.
 Consequently, the target token fully captures the target concept, leading to concept fidelity improvement. \textbf{(d)} Finally, initializing the residual token with image descriptions separates the concepts into the intended commonalities and differences, enhances both criteria.

 \paragraph{Influence of Residual Token Length.}

-Table~\ref{tab:res_token_length} reports the quantitative evaluations as the residual token length $n$ is varied.
-Both CLIP-T and DINO scores improve significantly when $n \geq 1$.
-This finding again demonstrates that the residual token is crucial for resolving the concept entanglement.
+Table~\ref{tab:res_token_length} reports quantitative evaluations as the residual token length $n$ is varied.
+Both CLIP-T and DINO scores improve significantly when $n \geq 1$, confirming that assigning explicit space for residual information is crucial for concept disentanglement.

-There is no significant performance difference for $n$ between 1 and 8. implying that a capacity of one token is sufficient to capture the unnecessary residual concept.
-Furthermore, the performance remains stable even as $n$ increases, despite the residual token having more capacity to store information.
-This stability proves that our exclusion loss prevents the residual token from absorbing the target concept.
+Results for $n \in [1, 8]$ are consistent, indicating that even a single token provides sufficient capacity for residual features.
+Moreover, the stability observed as $n$ increases confirms that the exclusion loss effectively prevents residual tokens from absorbing the target concept.
+Consequently, our method is highly robust to $n$, requiring minimal hyperparameter tuning for diverse concepts.